John of the Cross: Joining the Reform of Teresa of Ávila

 John was ordained as a priest in 1567.
-He subsequently thought about joining the strict Carthusian Order, which appealed to him because of its practice of solitary and silent contemplation.
-His journey from Salamanca to Medina del Campo, probably in September 1567 became pivotal.
-In Medina he met the influential Carmelite nun, Teresa of Ávila.
-She was staying in Medina to found the second of her new convents.
-She immediately talked to him about her reformation projects for the Order: she was seeking to restore the purity of the Carmelite Order by reverting to the observance of its "Primitive Rule" of 1209, which had been relaxed by Pope Eugene IV in 1432.
+He subsequently considered joining the strict Carthusian Order, which appealed to him because of its practice of solitary and silent contemplation.
+His journey from Salamanca to Medina del Campo, probably in September 1567, became pivotal.
+In Medina he met the influential Carmelite nun Teresa of Ávila.
+She was in Medina to found the second of her new convents.
+She told him about her reform projects for the Order, which sought to restore the purity of the Carmelite Order by reverting to the observance of its "Primitive Rule" of 1209, which had been relaxed by Pope Eugene IV in 1432.

-Under the Rule, much of the day and night were to be divided between the recitation of the Liturgy of the Hours, study and devotional reading, the celebration of Mass and periods of solitude.
+Under the Rule, much of the day and night was to be divided between the recitation of the Liturgy of the Hours, study and devotional reading, the celebration of Mass, and periods of solitude.
 In the case of friars, time was to be spent evangelizing the population around the monastery.
 There was to be total abstinence from meat and a lengthy period of fasting from the Feast of the Exaltation of the Cross (14 September) until Easter.
 There were to be long periods of silence, especially between Compline and Prime.
-More simple, that is coarser, shorter habits were to be adopted.
+Simpler, coarser, and shorter habits were to be adopted.
 There was also an injunction against wearing covered shoes (also previously mitigated in 1432).
-That particular observance distinguished the "discalced", i.e., barefoot followers of Teresa from traditional Carmelites, and they would be formally recognized as the separate Order of Discalced Carmelites in 1580.
+That particular observance distinguished the "discalced", i.e., barefoot, followers of Teresa from traditional Carmelites, and they would be formally recognized as the separate Order of Discalced Carmelites in 1580.